Robert Mwesigwa: Political career

-He contested with his long time Allie Tusiime Micheal in NRM primary elections whom he had sponsored in the 2016 Elections.
+In the NRM primary elections, he ran with his longtime ally Tusiime Michael, whom he had supported in the previous election.

 Controversies

-Recently a family in Isingiro district petitioned the government after losing over ten billion Shillings to Robert Mwesigwa Rukaari, after their own land in Isingiro District was occupied by refugees and when the government compensated them he refused to pay their money which he convinced to pass on to his company bank account.
+In December 2021, a family in Isingiro district petitioned the government after losing over ten billion Shillings to Robert Mwesigwa Rukaari, after their own land in Isingiro District was occupied by refugees and when the government compensated them he refused to pay their money which he convinced to pass on to his company bank account.

 During the COVID-19 era, he was accused of manufacturing fake face masks that were not approved by the Uganda National Bureau of Standards, which he had opened its factory in Mbarara.